AliyunContainerService/pouch/docs/kubernetes/pouch_with_kubernetes_deploying.md

 After installing and configuring PouchContainer to make it ready for Kubernetes, validation work could be made to verify if the pouchd meets the requirement.

-User can execute a command `pouch info` on the node to see if the field `IsCRIEnabled`in the result is true.
-If `IsCRIEnabled` is true, it means it is ready for Kubernetes.
+User can execute a command `pouch info` on the node to see if the field `CriEnabled`in the result is true.
+If `CriEnabled` is true, it means it is ready for Kubernetes.
 Otherwise, it is not.

 ## Install and Configure Kubernetes